• Climate Justice: A Transatlantic Dialogue

 NYU School of Law, Tishman Auditorium 40 Washington Square South, New York, NY, United States

-Join us at New York University for a special screening of Inundation District, a new film from Director and Pulitzer Prize-winning reporter, David Abel.
-Following the screening, David Abel will join us for a discussion and audience Q&A. Limited seats available.
-ABOUT THE FILM In a time of rising seas and intensifying storms, one of […]
+New York University hosted a special screening of Inundation District, a film from Director and Pulitzer Prize-winning reporter, David Abel.
+Following the screening, David Abel joined us for a discussion and audience Q&A. ABOUT THE FILM In a time of rising seas and intensifying storms, one of the world’s wealthiest, most-educated cities made a fateful […]

 Virtual Webinar